Cabinet-Maker and Upholsterer's Guide

-The Cabinet-Maker and Upholsterer's Guide is a famous antiquarian book, reference book, and non-fiction work.
-Many cabinetmakers and furniture designers still use it as a ready reference for making period furniture or designs inspired by the late 18th century era.
+The Cabinet-Maker and Upholsterer's Guide is an eighteenth-century reference book about furniture-making.
+Many cabinetmakers and furniture designers still use it as a reference for making period furniture or designs inspired by the late 18th century era.
 Historians of domestic life or the History of Technology use it for establishing context for their research.
-Finally, collectors are willing to pay a good sum for the original editions.
+Original copies are also considered valuable as antiques.